This article may contain compensated links. Please read disclaimer for more info.

 On top of every tourist’s list is to ascend the Eiffel Tower – but did you know that the best way to really appreciate this iconic monument is from afar?

-Some of the best places to admire the Eiffel Tower, include Trocadéro, Pont Alexandre III, Champ de Mars, and Rue Saint-Dominique.
-From these places, you’ll get some great photographs of the Eiffel Tower in all her glory.
+Some of the places with the best Eiffel Tower views, include Trocadéro, Pont Alexandre III, Champ de Mars, and Rue Saint-Dominique.
+From these places, you’ll get some great photographs of the Eiffel Tower in all its glory.

 17-Find Paris’ most Beautiful Art Nouveau Architecture